 With the EV range down to zero the performance doesn’t falter.
 So drivers can always expect the car to react in the same way.

 This could very well be the best plug-in hybrid powertrain available.
 But, that brilliance comes at a price.
-With only two highly specified trim options, the Rav4 PHEV starts at £47,340 making it about £10,000 more expensive than a Ford Kuga PHEV or a Mitsubishi Outlander, pushing it into
+With a choice of three highly specified trim options, the Rav4 PHEV starts at £46,440 (P11d) making it about £9,000 more expensive than a Ford Kuga PHEV or a Mitsubishi Outlander, pushing it into

 bandings for only the highest earners.